 If a tree fell on your house, a typical homeowner’s policy will help pay for repairing the damage.
 The insurance company will decide whether the damage was caused by negligence or a maintenance-related issue.
 However, this won’t affect your insurance coverage for the loss.
 With that said, it is still a good idea to do preventative maintenance on your property to avoid potential claims.
 For example, if you have old or rotting trees on your property, having them taken down before the next storm is a very good idea.

 Neighbor’s Tree Fell On My Property: What Now?

-If you find that a neighbor’s tree has fallen on your property, you might be worried this complicates your coverage.
-Actually, though, your homeowner’s insurance should still cover the removal in all the same instances they would if it had fallen on your own property.
+If a neighbor’s tree has fallen on your property, you might be worried that this complicates your coverage.
+Actually, though, your homeowner’s insurance should still cover the removal in all the same instances they would if it had fallen on your property.